-If you have a mix of languages in the same paragraph, you can specify the direction of text at a character level.
+If you've a mix of languages in the same paragraph, you can specify the direction of text at a character level.
 Also, to insert dates or numbers, specify the direction of text at the character level.

-When you are working in Arabic or Hebrew, you can select the type of digits you want to use.
+When you're working in Arabic or Hebrew, you can select the type of digits you want to use.
 You can choose between Arabic, Hindi, and Farsi.

-By default, in Arabic, the Hindi version is auto-selected, and in case of Hebrew, the Arabic type digits are selected.
-However, you can switch to Arabic digits, if necessary:
+By default, in Arabic, the Hindi version is auto-selected, and in the case of Hebrew, the Arabic-type digits are selected.
+However, you can switch to Arabic digits if necessary:

 Fonts that have been traditionally used (for example, AXT fonts) can continue to be used in this release of the software.
 However, it is recommended that newer Open Type fonts be used for text-based elements.